Why Your Toilet Has A Sewage Smell and How to Remove It

 1. Why does my toilet smell even after cleaning it?

-Two things: The toilet wax ring might not be sealing properly which means sewer gases are coming out to your bathroom or the toilet drain/vent stuck are clogged making the sewer gases backup through your toilet or bathtub drain.
+Two things: The toilet wax ring might not seal properly, which means sewer gases are coming out to your bathroom, or the toilet drain/vent stuck are clogged, making the sewer gases back up through your toilet or bathtub drain.

 2. Why does my Toilet P-trap smell?

 A toilet P-trap is the U-shaped part at the bottom of the toilet.
-It retains a little amount of water which prevents sewer gases from coming up to the bathroom.
-If the toilet drainpipe is clogged, sewer gases will force their way through the P-trap and you might notice your toilet bubbling/gurgling.
+It retains a small amount of water, preventing sewer gases from entering the bathroom.
+If the toilet drainpipe is clogged, sewer gases will force through the P-trap, and you might notice your toilet bubbling/gurgling.

-If the toilet has not been used for a while, the water can also dry up.
-Sewer gases will hence start moving up to your bathroom through the P-trap resulting into a foul smell.
+The water can also dry up if the toilet has not been used for a while.
+Sewer gases will start moving up to your bathroom through the P-trap resulting in a foul smell.

 3. Why does my toilet smell like rotten eggs?

-A rotten egg smell in a toilet is an indicative sigh of the presence of hydrogen sulfide.
-The hydrogen sulfide gas is as a result of bacteria growing in drains.
-A clogged toilet drainpipe is therefore a perfect environment for the bacteria to multiply and hence the smell of rotten eggs.
+A rotten egg smell in a toilet is an indicative sign of the presence of hydrogen sulfide.
+The hydrogen sulfide gas is a result of bacteria growing in drains.
+Therefore, a clogged toilet drainpipe is a perfect environment for the bacteria to multiply and hence the smell of rotten eggs.